AppleAttackPerson/AppleAttackPerson.github.io/README.md

 <h1>Greek Wrap</h1>
         <p>A Greek meal, it is a variety of ingredients (cherry tomatos, feta cheese, onion) stuffed inside flatbread</p>
 <h1>Granola Bar</h1>
+        <p>A healthy snack, it is made from granola and a variety of ingredients which are pressed into a bar shape</p>
 <h1>Salad</h1>
+        <p>A healthy meal, it is a mixture of vegtables served with different sauces</p>
 <h1>Springroll</h1>
+        <p>A Asian food, savoury rolls with cabbage and other vegetable fillings inside a thinly wrapped cylindrical pastry</p>